acend/quarkus-techlab/content/en/docs/02.0/22_implementing-rest.md

 In this section we learn how microservices can communicate through REST.
 In this example we want to build a microservice which produces random data when it's REST interface is called.
-Another microservice consumes then the data and exposes it on it's own endpoint.
+Another microservice consumes then the data and exposes it on its own endpoint.

 ### {{% param sectionnumber %}}.2: Producing Data

+#### Maven dependencies reference

+The solution for this lab uses the following dependencies in the `pom.xml`:

+{{< csvtable csv="/solution/quarkus-rest-data-producer/dependencies.csv" class="dependencies" >}}

+Be aware that `quarkus.platform.version` and `quarkus-plugin.version` should be set to `{{% param "quarkusVersion" %}}` in your `pom.xml`.

+#### Implementation

-Create a new Quarkus application like shown before called `data-producer`.
+Create a new Quarkus application like shown before called `quarkus-rest-data-producer`.
 The application should expose a `DataResource` on the path `/data` which provides the user with a `SensorMeasurement` holding a random double when requested.

 {{% details title="Hint" %}}